A spacetime-covariant approach to inertial and accelerated quantum clocks in first-quantization: Abstract

 \section{Abstract}

 It is expected that a quantum theory of gravity will radically alter our current notion of spacetime geometry.
-However, contrary to what was commonly assumed for many decades, quantum gravity effects could manifest in scales much larger than the Planck Scale, provided that there is enough coherence in the superposition of geometries.
-Quantum Clocks, i.e. quantum mechanical systems whose internal dynamics can keep track of proper-time lapses, are a very promising tool for probing such low-energy quantum gravity effects.
+However, contrary to what was commonly assumed for many decades, quantum gravity effects could manifest in scales much larger than the Planck scale, provided that there is enough coherence in the superposition of geometries.
+Quantum Clocks, i.e., quantum mechanical systems whose internal dynamics can keep track of proper-time lapses, are a very promising tool for probing such low-energy quantum gravity effects.
 In this work, we contribute to this subject by proposing a spacetime-covariant formalism to describe clocks in first quantization.
 In particular, we account for the possibility of dynamically accelerated clocks via suitable couplings with external fields.
 We find that a particular decomposition of the (quadratic) clock Hamiltonian into positive- and negative-mass sectors, when attainable, enables one to compute the evolution of the system directly in terms of the clock's proper-time while maintaining explicit covariance.
 When this decomposition is possible, the evolution obtained is always unitary, even with couplings with external fields used to, e.g., accelerate the clocks.
 We then apply this formulation to compute the joint time evolution of a pair of quantum clocks in two cases: (i) inertial clocks with relative motion and (ii) charged clocks accelerated by a uniform magnetic field.
-In both cases, when our clocks are prepared in coherent states, we find that the density matrix $\rho_{\tau_2|\tau_1}$ describing time-measurements of the two clocks yields not only conditional probabilities whose peaks match exactly the classical expected values for time dilation, but also yields coherent quantum fluctuations around that peak with a Gaussian profile.
+In both cases, when our clocks are prepared in coherent states, we find that the density matrix $\rho_{\tau_2|\tau_1}$ describing time measurements of the two clocks yields not only conditional probabilities whose peaks match exactly the classical expected values for time dilation, but also yields coherent quantum fluctuations around that peak, with a profile which is either (i) a pure Gaussian or (ii) a Gaussian combined with a periodic modulation (ii).

 \keywords{Quantum Clocks, Accelerated Quantum Clocks, covariant particle mechanics, Relativistic Quantum Mechanics}